thesupercoderproject/Learn-fullstack/README.md

 # The Super Coder Project - Learn-and- build-fullstack- Application

 - Welcome Onboard guys,

-- This program aims to help ourselves make a good use of our free time during this pandemic period.
-We pray to Allah (subhanahu wa ta'ala) to end it soonest and ease all our Affairs.

 During the course of this program We're working on a server monitoring software.

 \*The app will:\*\*